Luis Robert Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks seventh in the league.

-- The Mariners have a 3.71 team ERA that ranks second across all league pitching staffs.
+- The Mariners' 3.71 team ERA ranks second across all MLB pitching staffs.

-- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (134 total, 1.1 per game).
+- The Mariners surrender the sixth-fewest home runs in baseball (135 total, 1.1 per game).

-- The righty last pitched on Friday, Aug.
-4 against the Los Angeles Angels, when he threw six innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Thursday against the Kansas City Royals, the righty threw six innings, giving up four earned runs while surrendering eight hits.

-- In 11 games this season, the 23-year-old has put up a 4.75 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.